 Say you want visitors to sign up to a mailing list, and a visitor does so.
 Do you then just let them go off into the world without a second thought?

 How about retargeting them with the offer to sign up to other, related newsletters?
-Not only are you offering value to the other merchants by giving them new contacts, you can cash in on the service, too.
+Not only are you offering value to the other merchants by giving them new contacts, but you can also cash in on the service, too.

 All this is made possible by the AfterOffers tool.
 If you’ve got decent traffic and excess attention, you should check it out.